stride3d/stride-docs/en/manual/game-studio/themes/index.md

 Game Studio's appearance can be customized in its settings, by changing the theme.

 > [!NOTE]
-> Currently Game Studio does not support external themes.
+> Currently, **Game Studio does not support external themes**.
 The only way of creating your own theme is by modifying the source code.

 ## Changing the theme

-1. Open the settings by going to **Edit > Settings**.
+1. Open settings by going to **Edit > Settings**.

     ![](../media/open-settings.webp)